muhaiminsk/vr-activity-classification/README.md

 TensorFlow/Keras was used to create a Recurrent Neural Network (RNN).
 Key characteristics:

--**Input Layer:** Scaled features are processed by the input layer.
+- **Input Layer:** Scaled features are processed by the input layer.

--**Hidden Layers:** Enhanced through hyperparameter tuning using the Hyperband method of the Keras Tuner.
+- **Hidden Layers:** Enhanced through hyperparameter tuning using the Hyperband method of the Keras Tuner.

--**Output Layer:** Uses a softmax activation function to predict activity types.
+- **Output Layer:** Uses a softmax activation function to predict activity types.

 **Tuning Hyperparameters:**